Saturday, 23 June 2018

 Ascent 576 m, descent 606 m

-Nowadays we try very hard not to set off with an empty stomach.
+Nowadays we try very hard not to start walking on an empty stomach.
 We have had too many disappointments in the past, setting off unfed in the hope of finding refreshments along the way.

-Also, we no longer bother with muesli, as we find that it does not compare with a proper French breakfast.
-So, while paying the bill the previous night, we had asked what time the bar opened in the morning, and found that it was at
+Also, we very seldom bother with muesli, as we find that it does not give us the stamina that a proper French breakfast does.
+Consequently, while paying the bill the previous night, we had asked what time the bar opened in the morning, and found that it was at

-Our Dutch cyclist neighbour was out of bed before we were.
-We found him sitting in a folding chair a long way from his tent (but in the sun), and this time he was quite communicative.
+Our silent Dutch cyclist neighbour was out of bed before we were.
+He was sitting in a folding chair a long way from his tent (but in the sun), and this time he was quite communicative.

 He said that he had started from Bordeaux a week ago and would finish tomorrow in le Puy, then catch the train back to his car in Bordeaux and be home the following day.
 To our Australian ears this sounded very foreign, as a trip to Europe for us is an exhausting and expensive business.

-We left his to his sun-baking, and after a short stroll along the riverside path and up the steps beside the bridge, we stocked up at the boulangerie and were the first customers through the door of the bar when it opened.
+We left his to his sun-baking, and after a short stroll along the riverside path, we climbed the steps beside the bridge, stocked up at the boulangerie and were at the door of the bar when it opened .

 Four large coffees and four pastries later we marched out happily, ready to face any amount of exertion.

-It finally emerged from the trees and levelled out as it reached a road, and we had an expansive, if hazy, view of all the country that we had crossed yesterday, with the town of Langeac crouching almost at our feet.
+It finally emerged from the trees and levelled out as it reached a road.
+From there we had an expansive, if hazy, view of all the country that we had crossed yesterday, with the town of Langeac crouching almost at our feet.

 Not far along this airy ridge we came to the few houses of Volmadet, solid and prosperous-looking, after which the bitumen gave way to dirt and we began to descend again.

-We were soon swallowed up in trees as before, and after half an hour we turned off the wheel track and pursued a grassy lane, overgrown in parts, but marked with the signage of four different routes – a GRP, a GR, a PR (yellow) and something else which was orange.
+We were soon swallowed up in trees as before, and after half an hour we turned off the wheel track and continued downwards on a grassy lane, overgrown in parts, but marked with the signage of four different routes – a GRP, a GR, a PR (yellow) and something else which was orange.
 There was no danger of getting lost.

-It was a beautiful walk and we tried not to think of all the height that we had laboriously gained earlier, only to lose it now.
+It was a beautiful walk and we tried not to think of all the height that we had laboriously gained earlier, and were now losing.

-On the other hand, following the river itself, even if it had been possible, would have been a very long walk.
+On the other hand, if we had followed the river itself, even if it had been possible, it would have been a very long walk.
 The Allier at this point looped and twisted about like a tormented snake.

-At the bottom, almost at river level, we climbed briefly on a tar road and then took to tracks again.
+At the bottom of this track, almost at river level, we climbed briefly on a tar road and then took to a track again.

 A wide, mossy stone bridge over a rivulet hinted at the former importance of this route.

 We crossed the D585 (the direct highway from Langeac to our destination, Lavoûte-Chilhac) and set off across the grassy hillside to the village of Achaud, which was pretty but entirely devoid of life, apart from a few sleeping dogs.

 As the only bar in the village, it was a haven for all comers.
-There was a group of loud, happy young motorcyclists having beer and chips at the next table to us, and meanwhile a fragile, meticulously coiffed ancient lady, dressed from head to foot in yellow (even her shoes), crept inside for luncheon.
+There was a group of loud, happy young motorcyclists having beer and chips at the next table to us.

 We confined ourselves to coffee, and were soon on our way again, much revived.